Working with tables in Power BI reports and dashboards (Tutorial)

 For the column headers we changed the background color, added an outline, and increased the font size.

 And after some additional formatting, here is our final table.
-Since there are so many formatting options, the best way to learn is to start with a plain table, open the Formatting pane , and start exploring.
+Since there are so many formatting options, the best way to learn is to start with the default formatting, open the Formatting pane , and start exploring.

 One type of formatting is referred to as conditional formatting and is applied to fields in the Values well of the Visualizations pane in Power BI service or Desktop.